Gayatrik04/netflix_title_analysis/README.md

 #Dataset Description

-The dataset netflix_titles.csv includes the following columns:
- Column Name    | Description
- show_id        | Unique identifier for each title
+The netflix_titles.csv dataset contains detailed information about movies and TV shows available on Netflix.
+Below is a description of each column included in the dataset:

+Columns and Their Descriptions
+- show_id
+A unique identifier assigned to each Netflix title.
+- type
- type           | Type of content (Movie or TV Show)
+Indicates whether the content is a Movie or a TV Show.
+- title
- title          | Name of the movie or TV show
+The name of the movie or TV show.
- director       | Director(s) of the content
+- director
+The director(s) responsible for the content.
+Some entries may be blank if the director is unknown.
+- cast
- cast           | Main cast members
+The main cast members featured in the title.
- country        | Country of production
+- country
+The country or countries where the content was produced.
+- date_added
- date_added     | Date the title was added to Netflix
+The date on which the title was added to Netflix.
+- release_year
- lease_year     | Original release year
+The original release year of the title.
+- rating
- rating         | Content rating (PG, TV-MA, R, etc.)
+The official content rating (e.g., PG, TV-MA, R, etc.).
- duration       | Duration of the movie or number of seasons for TV shows listed_in      | Genre(s)
+- duration
+For movies: the total runtime.
+For TV shows: the number of seasons.
+- listed_in
+Genres or categories that describe the title (e.g., Drama, Comedy, Horror).
+- description
- description    | Brief description of the content
+A brief summary or plot description of the title.

 # Project Objectives